 While companies don't disclose how they calculate prices, generally, you can expect lower rates if your second driver decreases the risk of your car being involved in an accident.
 Likewise, you can expect increased premiums if you add a risky driver to your policy.

 As such, adding a parent to your car insurance usually decreases your premiums, while including a teen driver tends to increase your rates.
+Adding a high-risk driver to your insurance will raise your rates but will likely significantly make it cheaper for them.

 MoneyGeek has various resources to help you find the cheapest car insurance available for your unique circumstances and needs.
-When looking for coverage, it’s always a good idea to shop around and compare rates from at least three different companies to find the best premium for you.
+When looking for coverage, it's always a good idea to shop around and compare quotes from at least three different companies to find the best premium for you.

 About Mark Fitzpatrick